A Home for Global Thinkers

 World House Student Fellows Program (Undergraduates): APPLY BY 2/18/2018

 The WHSF program is designed for undergraduate students who have identified a serious interest in exploring global affairs in depth during their time at Penn.
 The WHSF participate in a series of co-curricular seminars, projects, and activities oriented around critical global inquiry.
 While first year students are encouraged to engage with PWH programs as they begin exploring global affairs at Penn, the WHSF program is reserved for rising sophomores, juniors, and seniors.
-The next application cycle will open in February 2018.
-Be sure to follow us on social media and check our website for updated information.
+The application cycle is currently open.

 The WHSF will receive: